Supermagnum/openrepeater/fuzzing-results/results.md

 **Total:** 28 blocks available in Python bindings, 23 blocks tested (82% coverage of available blocks)

-**Note:** The newly bound blocks (mod_freedv, demod_freedv, demod_dmr, mod_mmdvm, rssi_tag_block, demod_mmdvm_multi, demod_mmdvm_multi2) are available but require runtime library path configuration for testing.
+**Note:** The blocks mod_freedv, demod_freedv, demod_dmr, mod_mmdvm, and rssi_tag_block have C++ unit tests that pass (included in the 25/25 passing tests).
 The demod_mmdvm_multi and demod_mmdvm_multi2 blocks accept None for burst_timer parameter when not using TDMA timing, or an integer pointer address when a BurstTimer instance is available from C++ code.

 ---